corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 To agree ledger updates, you need to perform a number of common tasks within `FlowLogic.call`:

-* **Transaction building:** The majority of the work performed during a flow is building, verifying and signing a transaction.
+* **Transaction building:** The majority of the work performed during a flow is building, verifying, and signing a transaction.
 See [Understanding transactions](api-transactions.md).
 * **Extracting states from the vault:**: When building a transaction, you’ll often need to extract the states you wish to consume from the vault.
 See [Writing vault queries](api-vault-query.md).
 * **Retrieving information about other nodes:**: You can retrieve information about other nodes on the network and the services they offer using `ServiceHub.networkMapCache`.